 - May be overkill for very small gardens

 As soon as you open it you see the Hoont Cobra is everything the PestBye jet sprayer is not.
 It is extremely well made and feels like it will give you many years of service instead of feeling like it will barely see the year out (which my PestBye sprayer didn’t).

-As I had already purchased and used The PestBye I knew how to get the Hoont Cobra set up in just a few minutes as it is more or less the same – just better made.
+As I had already purchased and used The PestBye I knew how to get the Hoont Cobra set up in just a few minutes as it is more or less the same design – just better made.

 Once you have put it together and set it up where you want it you will need to set up the distance you want the movement sensor to operate at.

 If it has any tall plants or trees and bushes in its sights you will want to lower the sensitivity knob until they are no longer in range otherwise it could be set off when they start swaying in strong winds.

 You can set up the range before connecting the water – in fact I highly recommend it unless you want to risk a soaking!

 Once the water is connected you can set off the Hoont Cobra cat deterrent by waving your hand in front of the sensor to test how far the water sprays.
 Set the arc adjustment to ensure water is only sprayed in your own garden and not into your neighbours, the arc can be set to a maximum of 120 degrees.